libremfg/rhize-docs/content/get-started/introduction.md

 - **Built on open standards.**
 Rhize is based on open standards, like ISA-95, and open protocols, like MQTT.
 Open industry standards and protocols ensure that the application and your manufacturing processes speak a common language.
-Rhize heavily uses open-source software, which brings interoperability and robust tooling ecosystems.
+Rhize heavily uses open-source software, which brings interoperability, reduced vendor lock, and robust tooling ecosystems.

 ## A tool that fits to your processes